Vaccine Info

 December 13, 2022 - The U.S. NIH published an article stating: These findings establish proof of concept and a crucial first step for the strategy of eliciting bnAbs against HIV.
 But this priming vaccine alone cannot induce the production of mature bnAbs.
 Booster vaccines will be needed to elicit bnAb production and protection against HIV.
 The results support further development of such boosters.

-December 2, 2022 - The peer-review journal Science published results from a phase 1 study that establish clinical proof of concept for the germline-targeting vaccine design priming strategy, support the development of boosting regimens to generate VRC01-class bnAb responses against HIV, and encourage the application of the germline-targeting strategy to other targets in HIV and other pathogens.
+December 2, 2022 - The peer-reviewed journal Science published results from a phase 1 study that establish clinical proof of concept for the germline-targeting vaccine design priming strategy, support the development of boosting regimens to generate VRC01-class bnAb responses against HIV, and encourage the application of the germline-targeting strategy to other targets in HIV and other pathogens.

 January 11, 2021 - Moderna Provides Business Update and Announces Three New Development Programs in Infectious Disease Vaccines.
 Today's development programs are mRNA vaccine candidates against seasonal flu, HIV, and the Nipah virus.